Boy, is it hot outside! Nothing beats summertime rock collecting at the beach!

 We’ll be searching for agate (pictured below) in Jerome, AZ on August 7th.
 Our guide will be a local Prescott Gem and Mineral rock club member.
 Note that rock hunting is on Saturday, August 7th ONLY!

 When it gets too hot, we’ll check out the Prescott Gem and Mineral rock show in the Findlay Toyota Center at 3201 North Main Street in Prescott Valley, AZ.
 The show runs from Friday to Sunday and there is a $5 entry fee.
-There is free dry camping for self contained RV’s at the show.
+There is free dry camping for self contained RV’s at the show, or you can camp for free in Prescott National Forest.
 For more information, please email me at firstname.lastname@example.org with the subject “Prescott AZ field trip.”

 March’s field trip will be a return to the Sidewinder Mountains.
 High clearance or short wheelbase vehicles are recommended for this trip.
 2wd is okay.
 Those with passenger vehicles might need to be shuttled when we get close to the collecting sites.
 We’ll be searching for both tri-color marble (pictured above) and blue marble.
 Tri-color marble is a beautiful green, black, and white material and is perfect for yard rock and spheres.
 It’s also a good beginner material for making cabochons.
 We’ll also explore tailings piles in the Ord Mountains for chrysocolla and malachite.